 Up until recent years, it has mainly been used by the cosmetics and food industry.
 However, this has changed after its increased popularity as a fat burner ingredient.
 Some research conducted on rats has shown promising signs of raspberry ketones helping the body break down fat.

 These are great initial results.
-However, to date, we haven’t found human studies that could support the claims made by supplement manufacturers in relation to raspberry ketones.
-Also due to the lack of research on people, we still don’t know much about the potential side effects of raspberry ketones.
+However, to date, I haven’t found human studies that could support the claims made by supplement manufacturers in relation to raspberry ketones.
+Also due to the lack of research on people, there is still little known about the potential side effects of raspberry ketones.

 There are studies that researched the effects of salicin in combination with other fat burner ingredients such as caffeine, synephrine, and the now banned ephedrine, but the results of these studies don’t show the effects of salicin as a stand-alone ingredient.